wasmerio/wasmer-pack/doc/how-to/resources-vs-records.md

 ```

 This works well when the thing being expressed is mostly data, with only a
-couple pieces of assocated behaviour.
+couple of pieces of associated behaviour.

 Records are passed around by value, meaning any operations that would normally
 modify a field will need to return a new value with the updated field, instead.
 This can be quite expensive when the record is large, because passing a record
 from guest to host (or host to guest) will often mean the entire object is
 serialized recursively and copied across the host-guest boundary.
+Consider the
+trade-offs between performance and immutability when deciding whether to use
+records or resources in these edge cases.